Gladys Root

-Gladys Towles Root (September 9, 1905 – December 21, 1982) was a successful criminal defense attorney in Los Angeles, known for her piercing cross-examinations.
+Gladys Towles Root (September 9, 1905 – December 21, 1982) was a criminal defense attorney in Los Angeles.
 Root specialized in sexual assault and murder cases, partly because those were the only clients available to a woman attorney at the time and partly because few other lawyers wanted to defend them.

 Early life

 Root was the second daughter of Clara Dexter Towles and Charles Towles of Los Angeles.
 She was born in 1905 and grew up in comfortable surroundings.

 There were very few women practicing law when Root graduated from USC School of Law in 1930.
 Root was unable to obtain employment and decided to open her own practice.
 Gladys Towles Root opened her office at 212 South Hill Street, Los Angeles California, the former location of the Rainbow Saloon.

 Root became a defense attorney for rape and murder cases.
 She became so skilled that by the early 1960s young prosecutors and defense attorneys would gather to watch her cross-examination of prosecuting witnesses.